 David B. Heller

 David B. Heller was born in 1931 and after extensive education and some business experience joined Becker in late 1961 at the introduction of a corporate client.
 He worked briefy in the Chicago corporate finance area but was soon recruited by Vince Flett to study and become involved in the firms operating departments.
 David was a quick study and rather rapidly took a leadership role in the firm’s “dealer reciprocal business,” developed particularly around the firm’s specialist business on the Midwest Stock Exchange.
 Dave played a vital role in banking the firm’s commercial paper inventory in 1963 due to the Friedlich-Glucksman disruption.
 Dave became head of Operations and provided valuable leadership through the operational chaos experienced by the industry in the late 1960s-early 1970s.
 David became Treasurer, Director, and Executive Committee member for a period before leaving the firm with Jerry Beebe and Jim Kipp to take over leadership of the local Ralph Davis firm.
 A few years later, David formed Advisory Research, Inc., an investment management firm which experienced substantial growth and success before David’s death in 2012.
-During the later years of his life, David, with his wife, established the Focused Ultrasound Surgery Foundation through significant contributions from the Diane and David B. Heller Charitable Foundation.
+During the later years of his life, David became a major donor and member of the Board of the Focused Ultrasound Surgery Foundation (“FUSF”).